TehShrike/pickering-majority-text-revelation/revelation.md

 # John eats a little book

 I saw a mighty angel descending out of heaven, clothed with a cloud, and the rainbow on his head; his face was like the sun and his feet like pillars of fire; and he had a little book open in his hand.
 He placed his right foot on the sea and his left on the land, and he cried out with a loud voice, just like a lion roars.
 And when he cried out, the seven thunders uttered their own voices.
 Now when the seven thunders spoke I was about to write, but I heard a voice out of heaven saying, “Seal up the things that the seven thunders said”, and “You write after these things”.
-And the angel whom I saw standing on the sea and on the land raised his right hand to the heaven and swore by Him who lives forever and ever, who created the heaven and the things in it, and the earth and the things in it, and the sea and the things in it, that there would be no further delay, but in the days of the blast of the seventh angel, whenever he should trumpet, the mystery of God which was announced to His slaves the prophets would be finished.
+And the angel whom I saw standing on the sea and on the land raised his right hand to the heaven and swore by Him who lives forever and ever, who created the heaven and the things in it, and the earth and the things in it, and the sea and the things in it, that there would be no further delay, but in the days of the blast of the seventh angel, when he is about to trumpet, the mystery of God which was announced to His slaves the prophets would be finished.

 Now the voice that I heard out of heaven was speaking to me again and saying: “Go, take the little book that is open in the hand of the angel who is standing on the sea and on the land.”
 So I went to the angel and said to him, “Give me the little book”, and he says to me: “Take and eat it up; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
 So I took the little book out of the angel’s hand and ate it up, and it was as sweet as honey in my mouth.
 But when I had eaten it my stomach was made bitter.
 And he said to me, “You must prophesy again over many peoples, even over ethnic nations and languages and kings.”

 # The two witnesses

 I was given a reed like a measuring rod.
-And the angel stood saying: “Rise and measure the temple of God and the altar, and those who worship there.
+And the angel stood saying: “Rise and measure the temple of God and the altar, and those who are worshiping there.
 But leave out the outer court of the temple and do not measure it, because it has been given to the nations; and they will trample the holy city for forty-two months.
 And I will give authority to my two witnesses, and they will prophesy one thousand two hundred and sixty days, clothed in sackcloth.”

 These are the two olive trees, even the two lampstands that stand before the Lord of the earth.
 And if anyone wants to harm them fire comes out of their mouths and consumes their enemies.
 So if anyone wants to harm them he must be killed in this way.
 They have authority to shut up the sky so that no rain falls during the days of their prophecy; and they have authority over the waters to turn them into blood, and to strike the earth with every plague, as often as they wish.